A SAEM Algorithm for Fused Lasso Penalized Non Linear Mixed Effect Models: Application to Group Comparison in Pharmacokinetic: Penalized joint estimation of group-structured NLMEM

-\cite{danaher2011joint} consider a similar optimization problem (for joint graphical models) and propose an ADMM algorithm to solve it.
-We apply the same methodology here: problem (\ref{eq:omegapenalized}) has the following scaled augmented Lagrangian:
+\end{linenomath} \cite{danaher2011joint} consider a similar optimization problem (for joint graphical models) and propose an ADMM algorithm to solve it.
+We apply the same methodology here.
+We briefly recall its principle here and refer to \cite{danaher2011joint} for more details.
+Problem (\ref{eq:omegapenalized}) has the following scaled augmented Lagrangian: \begin{linenomath}